Toyota AZ engine: 2AZ-FE

-Japan-made Toyota vehicles with the 2AZ-FE engine were equipped with the K112 transmission also referred to as 7-speed Super CVT-i automatic (Seven-speed Sequential Shiftmatic) from October 2005.
+Some Japan-made Toyota vehicles with the 2AZ-FE engine were equipped with the K112 transmission also referred to as 7-speed Super CVT-i automatic (Seven-speed Sequential Shiftmatic) from October 2005.

 However, these later 2AZ-FE models were the first to be rated under the new SAE J1349 standard.
 The new standard usually produces more conservative numbers, though no definitive comparison is available since the two versions were never tested by the same standard.
 The RAV4 uses a different timing chain cover from the Camry, they can however be interchanged.

-A TRD supercharger was available for the Scion tC until Spring 2009.
+A TRD supercharger was available for the Scion tC and 2nd generation xB until Spring 2009.

-There have been complaints of this engine "burning oil" in North America, with the issue starting after 45000 mi, though mostly after 60000-75000 mi.
+There have been complaints of this engine "burning oil" in North America from the 2006 model year onwards, with the issue starting after 45000 mi, though mostly after 60000-75000 mi.
 Piston ring design has been identified as a potential problem.
 Toyota has issued a TSB (Technical service bulletin) TSB #0094-11 in August 2011 but has not issued a recall.
 Alternative theories point to a head gasket problem: the 2AZ-FE aluminum block threads may wear out on the back three middle bolts (closest to firewall).
 Check TSB SB-0015-11.

 There are several class-action lawsuits underway regarding this issue.
 In January 2015, Toyota North America issued extended warranty notification (ZE7) for this issue for Toyota North America vehicles only.